stride3d/stride-community-toolkit/README.md

 1. Create C# Console Application (.NET 6)
 2. Add NuGet package **CodeCapital.Stride.GameDefaults** prerelease
-   - If you experience any issue (timestamping certificate) adding this package, try again
+   - If you experience any issue (timestamping certificate) adding this package, try again (weird, isn't it?)
 3. Paste the example code below in the Program.cs
 4. Run
 5. Enjoy Stride